oldham123/cfa_level_iii/_readings/Reading 15 Managing Institutional Investor Portfolios.md

     - The objective can exceed this value, such that future contributions may be allowed to fall

 - Plan constraints come in multiple forms:
-  - Liquidity needs are a result of additional retirned lives, as well as various plan provisions such as early payouts
+  - Liquidity needs are a result of additional retired lives, as well as various plan provisions such as early payouts
   - Time horizon
     - If the plan has a termination date, then the horizon will be up until this date
     - A defined benefit plan for a going concern is usually long, and may be legally required to be considered infinite